OddExtension5/kubernetes-lab-1/lab_instruction.md

    Not very exciting is it.

-   Okay so remember Pod is like a mini-host complete with its own IP address and port space When Kubernetes start a pod it's isolated in its own network.
+   Okay so remember Pod is like a mini-host complete with its own IP address and port space.
+   When Kubernetes start a pod it's isolated in its own network.
    So, how do we interact with the application.
    One way is the proxy which you can start in a separate terminal window.